googleapis/google-cloudevents/README.md

 unstable until this warning is removed.
 The schema may change, the CloudEvent "type" attribute values may change, the protobuf message may change.
 Even the core `cloud_event_type` annotation may change.

+# CloudEvent Types

+The following list is generated from the contents in the `proto/` directory.